-In fact, it was this unprecedented diversity that inspired Charles Darwin to develop his theory of evolution when he visited the Galapagos as a young man aboard the Beagle back in 1835.
+In fact, this unprecedented diversity inspired Charles Darwin to develop his theory of evolution when he visited the Galapagos as a young man aboard the Beagle back in 1835.

 Day 1: Take a Flight to Baltra Island (next to Santa Cruz)

-On the first day of your Galapagos adventure, you should plan to take a flight to Baltra, which is a small island next to Santa Cruz.
+On the first day of your Galapagos adventure, you should plan to take a flight to Baltra, a small island next to Santa Cruz.

-Before you can check-in with your airline, you have to go to luggage inspection and pay 20 USD.
-Afterwards you have to pay another 100 USD entrance fee for the islands.
+Before you can check in with your airline, you have to go to a luggage inspection and pay 20 USD.
+Afterward, you have to pay another 100 USD entrance fee for the islands.